 Fire extinguisher – This is such a crucial piece of equipment that it might make sense to have two.
 You should always have one in your vehicle – both at home and while traveling.
 The other one can be kept with you at the campfire, in case it gets out of control.

 Camping Chairs and Table – Like the sleeping mat, this is an area where I suffered far too long with inexpensive, inferior products.
 Traditional straight-backed camping chairs are ridiculously uncomfortable.
 They’re heavy and take up a lot of space … and they’re uncomfortable.
 For the cross country road trip in the 911, we didn’t have the space for bulky chairs.
-The Kelty High Back Chairs were unbelievable.
+My friend introduced me to his “van life” chairs: the Kelty High Back Chairs he brought along were unbelievable.

 Yes, they’re expensive, but they are worth every single penny.
 They’re insanely comfortable, durable and strong, easy to set up and break down, lightweight and compact…. and did I mention how comfortable they are?
 The matching table was of similar quality and worth the money.
 I was surprised how useful having the little side table actually was.